 Springfield College Multicultural Fund

-- Applicants must meet with the selection committee to propose their initiative via a five-minute presentation.
+- Applicants must meet with members of the selection committee to propose their initiative in a five-minute presentation.

-- The Multicultural Fund is intended to be used toward essential costs of the initiative i.e.: honoraria, travel cost, printing, and programming logistics.
+- The Multicultural Fund is intended to be used toward essential costs of the initiative (e.g., honoraria, travel cost, printing, and programming logistics).
 Funding should not be used for gifts, member recognition, or awards.
-Please complete a budget using this template or your own.
+Please complete a budget proposal using this template or your own.
 Indicate who will be collaborating (but not providing funding) and who will be contributing to/sponsoring the event financially.
 If your club, organization, or office has a budget, you must contribute at least 5 percent of the program's total cost.

 - We ask that the Multicultural Fund not be used solely for the purpose of purchasing food.
-As such, please note that we will only fund 50% of food-related requests.
+As such, please note that we will only fund 50 percent of food-related requests.

 - Considerations for each proposal may include prior requests, availability of funds (not to exceed $5,000/year, or $2,500/semester), compliance with guidelines, the overall benefit to the College community, and relationship of the initiative to pertinent campus or societal issues.

 In order to be eligible for a Multicultural Fund Grant, the initiative has to demonstrate the following:

 - A campus connection that fosters collaboration and builds relationships across different parts of the campus and with community partners in unique and innovative ways; serves as a model for diverse community-building and critical service learning designed to teach individuals to be politically, civically, and socially engaged in order to acknowledge and address the historical injustices that promote inequality; and provides development and skill-building opportunities and offers curricular, co-curricular, social change, and social justice leadership development.